-Research Seminars are required courses for master's degree, doctoral degree, and professional master's degree students (Article 3 of the Rules on Graduate Learning), and as a general rule, the students' academic supervisor is in charge of the courses.
+Research Seminars are required courses for master's degree, doctoral degree, and professional master's degree students (Article 2 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies), and as a general rule, the students' academic supervisor is in charge of the courses.
 Moreover, some graduate majors have other courses set as required courses.
 Students must check IGP (A) or IGP (C) Completion Requirements and Courses in the Guide to Graduate Education and International Graduate Program.